jromest/filipino-badwords-list/CONTRIBUTING.md

 Be sure to read and follow the [Requirements](https://github.com/jromest/filipino-badwords-list/blob/master/CONTRIBUTING.md#requirements) above.

-- Append your bad word enclosed in double quotes in the `array.js` file under the `lib` directory.
+- Append your bad word enclosed in double quotes in the `filipino-badwords-list.js` file under the `src` directory.
 Make sure to add a comma before it.
 If multiple words, separate them with commas.
-- Run `npm run write` - it will test if your bad words hasn't been added, if so, it will sort the array alphabetically and add the new bad words in the `object.js` and `regex.js` for you.
+- Run `npm run sort`
+  -it will check if your bad words hasn't been added, if so, it will sort the array alphabetically for you.
 - Run the test `npm test`
 - Create your [pull request](https://github.com/jromest/filipino-badwords-list/pulls) and wait to be merge.